 Allentown is an extremely ethnically-diverse city.
 The people who call Allentown home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Allentown, accounting for 54.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Allentown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allentown include Irish, Italian, Pennsylvania German, and Polish.
+Important ancestries of people in Allentown include German, Irish, Italian, English, and Polish.

-Allentown also has a high percentage of its population that was born in another country: 15.50%.
+Allentown also has a high percentage of its population that was born in another country: 20.43%.

 The most common language spoken in Allentown is English.
 Other important languages spoken here include Spanish and Arabic.